 - Introducing Uplift!
 We have recently partnered with Uplift, a financing partner dedicated to the travel industry, to facilitate time payment options for our Canadian clients’ travel bookings.
 The plan provides for 12 equal payments spread out over a year and allows all travel and associated costs to be financed.
 It offers clear and simple financing plans; easy, no-obligation quotes and, once approved, the ability to make lump sum payments for any amount due, without penalty.
 The minimum amount allowed for financing is $500, maximum $15,000 per person.
 You must be at least 19 years of age, have a bank debit card or a Visa/Mastercard debit card and a mobile phone to qualify.
-Inquire for full details of this great new payment option.
+Read our blog or Inquire for full details of this great new payment option.

 Special offers & promotions*:

 - Westjet – Now boarding, great savings!
 Book by 14 June for travel through to 05 May, 2022 (blackouts over Christmas/New Year and spring break) to destinations across Canada, the US, Mexico, the Caribbean and Europe.
 Also applies to Westjet Vacations flight & hotel packages.
 Flexible change/cancel program applies through to the 30 June, 2021, giving you peace of mind to book now and vacation later.